AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/MMBT/README.md

 modifies the pre-trained ResNet51/DenseNet121 to extract feautures prior to the final pooling layer as described in Kiela et al. (2020).
 We also modified this image encoder submodule to accept intermediary fine-tuned weights from the ChexNet14 Chest X-ray experiment (Rajpurkar, 2017).

-## This Directry File Organization

-This directory contains the following python scripts:

-* image.py contains the modified implementation of the ImageEncoder submodule based on DenseNet121
-* mmbt.py implements Kiela et al. (2020) MMBT Model, following the original implementation and Huggingface's implementation.
-* mmbt_config.py contains MMBTConfig class to specify MMBTModel instantiation
-* mmbt_utils.py contains the JsonlDataset class to define torch Dataset, and dataset related utility functions for batching

 ## Bibliography